margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 Try running a task with one worker active.
 Then try again with 6 workers active.

 What is the impact of the extra workers on the task's completion time?
 Can you explain why?

+## Online Processing
+You'll notice that, although the spark session does allow us to get responses somewhat quickly, these tools seem better suited to batch processes.
+Can you identify some other open-source systems that may help improve our REST response times?
+How would you change the architecture to incorporate these systems?

 # Grading